jeff1hwang/PIC16B_Diabetes_Prediction_Project/README.md

 ## Risks

 The accuracy of machine learning predictions usually depends on the accuracy of the data it uses to learn.
 We believe that no machine learning prediction is 100% accurate in this world.
-When there are large differences between the patient's input ANSWER and the trained dataset, the pre-trained model may give an inaccurate result.
+When there are significant differences between the patient's input ANSWER and the trained dataset, the pre-trained model may give an inaccurate result.
 This could lead to a huge impact on the patient.
 For example: When a person with Positive diabetes gets Negative test results, he may think that he does not have diabetes and does not have to go to the hospital for further tests.
 This can possibly lead to huge damage to the patient's body and may cause the patient to miss the best opportunity to treat diabetes in its early stages.
 Another situation: When a person who does not have diabetes has a test result that shows Positive, that tester may spend a lot of time and money going to the hospital for an examination, wasting unnecessary time and money.
 Also, this may have an impact on the mental state of a respondent (anxious, depressed).

 ## Ethics

 **1. What groups of people have the potential to benefit from the existence of our product?**

-- people who may be at risk for diabetes have the potential to benefit from the existence of our product.
+- People who may be at risk for diabetes have the potential to benefit from the existence of our product.
 Our Web App - Diabetes risk prediction could help them determine whether they have the potential risk of diabetes and whether they should go to the hospital to do further examinations as soon as possible.

-- Doctors who are in the hospital can use this Web App to initially predict whether the patient has a high risk of Diabetes before they ask the patient to do further physical examinations.
+- Doctors in the hospital can use this Web App to initially predict whether the patient has a high risk of Diabetes before they ask the patient to do further physical examinations.

 **2. What groups of people have the potential to be harmed from the existence of our product?**